qknight/qt-QNetworkAccessManager-issues/README.md

                         inside the guest
                           this interface is called eth1

+## a similar setup without virtualization would be:
+host pc ---- switch1 ---- switch2 ----- internet

+and then unplug switch2 so that networkmanager/ifplugd (or similar) on the host won't notice that the cable has been unplugged.

 # working condition
 when the network connection is working properly i can see:
       guest % ./qt-QNetworkAccessManager-issues
       NetGet about to do lookupHost
       lookupHost ID =  1